mr150/mlut/README.md

 # My little UI toolkit
-Simple and lightweight toolkit with progressive enhancement for website UI development.
+Responsive, simple and lightweight toolkit with progressive enhancement for website UI development.
 MLUT united in itself the BEM and Atomic CSS methodologys.

 ## Getting Started
 To get started, see [mlut-project](https://bitbucket.org/MrZidan150/mlut-project/)